mpfr/httpd-plus/README.md

-| :warning: With the release of OpenBSD version 7.4, this branch will reach its end of life and will no longer be maintained.
+| :warning: With the release of OpenBSD version 7.4 on Oct 16, 2023, this branch has reached its end of life and is no longer being maintained.
 | --- |

 # httpd-plus